 How I define herbal, complementary, and allied approaches

-I use the term natural medicine as an umbrella for herbal medicine, nutrition, movement, sleep and stress support.
-These approaches aim to work with the body’s system rather than override it.
+I use the term natural medicine as an umbrella for herbal medicine, nutrition, movement, sleep, and stress support.
+These approaches aim to work with the body’s systems rather than override them, supporting root goals like energy, digestion, and restorative sleep.

-Herbal products are plant parts used as teas, tinctures, capsules, powders, or topicals.
-In the U.S. the FDA treats many herbal supplements as foods, so labels cannot claim to treat a specific disease.
+Herbal products are preparations made from plant parts — teas, tinctures, capsules, powders, or topicals.
+In the U.S., many herbal supplements are regulated under DSHEA and treated as foods by the FDA, which means labels may describe support for a structure or function but cannot legally claim to treat a specific disease.

 Where these approaches sit alongside conventional care

 I position complementary medicine to support mainstream care, not replace it.
-When evidence and safety line up, these tools can help with root goals like sleep, energy, and digestion.
+When evidence and safety line up, these tools can help with symptom relief and quality of life for certain conditions — for example, structured sleep and nutrition changes often reduce fatigue and improve daytime function.

-- I note that naturopaths and other practitioners offer a mix of evidence‑based advice and, at times, less‑supported methods.
+- I note that naturopaths and other practitioners can offer a mix of evidence‑based advice and, at times, less‑supported methods; be cautious and ask for sources.

-- I look for accredited naturopathic medical training before I recommend a practitioner for complex issues.
+- I look for accredited naturopathic medical training before recommending a practitioner for complex issues or when medication adjustments may be needed.

-- I always check for possible interactions with your doctors’ treatments and current medicines.
+- I always check for possible interactions with your doctors’ treatments and current medicines, and I encourage shared care with your healthcare providers.

 Benefits, limits, and why some claims stay controversial